The musical, based upon the novel and screenplay by Herman Raucher, will be directed by book writer Foster and choreographed by Lorin Latarro.

 "Summer of '42 was a seminal piece of literature and filmmaking, and we are glad to be bringing this story to the stage with the help of top-class theatre artists," said producing director Bernstein in a statement.
 "During the actual summer of 1942, America had just joined the Allied Forces in World War II.
 With this production we are proud to announce an initiative honoring veterans who have served in our country."

 For each of the 22 performances of Summer of '42, the Bucks County Playhouse will honor a military veteran.
 To nominate a veteran, theatregoers can fill out the nomination form found on the BCP website.

+All selected veterans will receive two complimentary tickets to the performance in which they will be honored and will receive a military discount code for their friends and family to join.
+Nominees who have had active duty service during any time period are eligible.
 Summer of '42, according to BCP, "is a coming of age story about three teenage boys living on a tiny island off the coast of Maine during the time when America was in the middle of a full-scale war and men were lining up to join the army.
 It becomes a summer they will never forget."